freenas/freenas-docs/freenas_api.rst

             'cifs_guestonly': True
  })

-Finally, the *service_start* method issues a command to enable the CIFS service.
-The *srv_enable* JSON parameter is described in the Services Services resource.
+Finally, the *service_start* method enables the CIFS service.
+The *srv_enable* JSON parameter is described in the Services resource.
 ::

  def service_start(self, name):